SPR has conducted many projects focused on issues involving or affecting

 1998-99);

-- Evaluation of Construction Technology for Women Youth Internship Program.
+- Evaluation of the Construction Technology for Women Youth Internship Program.

 women into construction technology (a pilot project of the Human Resources